 How long-term cash incentive awards are determined.
 Under the LTIP, each participating NEO receives a performance-based cash award opportunity each year covering a three-year performance period.
-The Compensation Committee annually determines the target award opportunity as a percentage of each participating NEO's base salary.
+The Compensation Committee annually determines the target award as a percentage of each participating NEO's base salary.
 For each of the currently outstanding LTIP award cycles, the target award for the CEO was set at 100% of base salary and for each of the other participating NEOs, the target award was set at 35% of base salary.

 Performance is measured based on a combination of three financial performance results.
-The LTIP award has (1) a threshold performance level of 80% of target for each metric (which pays out at 80% of the allocated target), (2) target performance level (which pays out at 100% of the target award for such metric).
-For all NEOs other than the CEO, the award is capped at 100% of the target award for such metric and for the full award.
-For the CEO there is a maximum performance level of 125% of the target for each metric (which pays out at 125% of the target award for such metric).
+The LTIP award has (1) a threshold performance level of 80% of target for each metric (which pays out at 80% of the allocated target) and (2) target performance level (which pays out at 100% of the target award for such metric).
+For all NEOs, the award is capped at 125% of the target award for such metric and for the full award.
 Payouts for performance between threshold and target (or between target and maximum in the case of the CEO) will be calculated on a linear basis.

 Performance Metrics.
-For all three tranches of the currently outstanding LTIP awards, the 2020-2022, the 2021 - 2023 and the 2022-2024, the Compensation Committee set the same three financial metrics with the same weighting.
-These metrics and their weighting were as follows:
+For the currently outstanding LTIP awards under the 2021 - 2023 LTIP Cycle and 2022 - 2024 LTIP Cycle, the Compensation Committee set the same three financial metrics with the same weighting as follows:

-LTIP Metric Weight
+LTIP Metrics (2021-2023 and 2022-2024 LTIP Cycles) Weight

 Net Sales Growth Over 3 Year Period 15%

 ROE (Net Income / Average Equity) 45%

 Net Operating Cash Flow / Average Equity 40%